chung-leong/mocha-skip-if/README.md

 })
 ```

-The second `if` in the example above isn't necessarily.
+The second `if` in the example above isn't necessary.
 The following would also work:

 ```js
 skip.if(variable1).or(variable2).